Transfer of Fourier multipliers into Schur multipliers and sumsets in a discrete group

 with support in $\HLa=\{(r,c):r-c\in\La\}$.

-This is an entry point to the interplay between harmonic analysis and operator theory.
-In the general case of a discrete group $\Ga$, the counterpart to a bounded measurable function is defined as a bounded operator on $\ell^2_\Gamma$ whose matrix has the form $(x_{rc^{-1}})_{(r,c)\in\Ga\times\Ga}$ for some sequence $(x_\ga)_{\ga\in\Ga}$.
+This is a point of departure for the interplay of harmonic analysis and operator theory.
+In the general case of a discrete group~$\Ga$, the counterpart to a bounded measurable function is defined as a bounded operator on~$\ell^2_\Ga$ whose matrix has the form $(x_{rc^{-1}})_{(r,c)\in\Ga\times\Ga}$ for some sequence $(x_\ga)_{\ga\in\Ga}$.
 This will be the framework of the body of this article, while the introduction sticks to the case $\Ga=\Z$.

 We are concerned with two kinds of multipliers.
-A sequence $\ph=(\ph_k)_{k\in\La}$ defines \begin{itemize} \item the relative Fourier multiplication operator on trigonometric polynomials with spectrum in $\La$ by
+A sequence $\ph=(\ph_k)_{k\in\La}$ defines \begin{itemize} \item the relative Fourier multiplication operator on trigonometric polynomials with spectrum in~$\La$ by

-\item the relative Schur multiplication operator on finite matrices with support in $\HLa$ by
+\item the relative Schur multiplication operator on finite matrices with support in~$\HLa$ by

 where $\Hph_{r,c}=\ph_{r-c}$. \end{itemize} Marek Bo\.zejko and Gero Fendler proved that these two multipliers have the same norm.
 The operator~\eqref{rfmo} is nothing but the restriction of~\eqref{rsmo} to Toeplitz matrices.
-They noted that it is automatically \emph{completely} bounded: it has the same norm when acting on trigonometric series with operator coefficients $x_k$, and this permits to remove this restriction.
+They noted that it is automatically \emph{completely} bounded: it has the same norm when acting on trigonometric series with operator coefficients~$x_k$, and this permits to remove this restriction.
 Schur multiplication is also automatically completely bounded.

-This observation has been extended by Gilles Pisier to multipliers acting on a translation invariant Lebesgue space $\Ell^p_\La$ and on the subspace $\Sch^p_{\mkern-3mu\HLa}$ of elements of a Schatten-von-Neumann class supported by $\HLa$, respectively: it yields that the complete norm of a relative Schur multiplier~\eqref{rsmo} remains bounded by the complete norm of the relative Fourier multiplier~\eqref{rfmo}.
+A part of this observation has been extended by Gilles Pisier to multipliers acting on a translation invariant Lebesgue space~$\Ell^p_\La$ and on the subspace~$\Sch^p_{\mkern-3mu\HLa}$ of elements of a Schatten-von-Neumann class supported by~$\HLa$, respectively; it yields that the complete norm of a relative Schur multiplier~\eqref{rsmo} remains bounded by the complete norm of the relative Fourier multiplier~\eqref{rfmo}.